lissomware/css/README.md

 **Lissom.CSS is a classless, minimalist, accessible, and themeable CSS library that aims to address the issue of styling web pages.**

 [Demo](https://lissomware.github.io/css/)

+---

+For minifying the CSS, I use [this tool](https://www.toptal.com/developers/cssminifier).